Glider (bot): MDY v. Blizzard

 Following the judgment, Blizzard petitioned to enjoin MDY Industries from distributing Glider or releasing its source code.
 In March 2009, MDY Industries suspended Glider sales and operations pursuant to an injunction.
 On December 14, 2010, United States Court of Appeals for the Ninth Circuit issued its ruling.
 They agreed that users were licensees rather than owners of the software.
 They changed the ruling on copyright, stating that users were in breach of contract concerning the end-user license agreement (EULA), but that this did not constitute a violation of copyright.
 Nevertheless, they ruled that the bot violated the DMCA.
 MDY requested that the case be sent back for review, but as of August 2011, the court had yet to hear or agree to any review.
-MDY's owner, Michael Donnely stated in a release on the official forums that given the manner of the ruling and the statements by the court, it was highly unlikely that MDY was going to be able to bring Glider back in any form.
+MDY's owner, Michael Donnelly stated in a release on the official forums that given the manner of the ruling and the statements by the court, it was highly unlikely that MDY was going to be able to bring Glider back in any form.
 He stated that they were looking at their options, and that he would speak with the lawyers working the case, but due to the cost of the case it was not likely that there was much that they could do.
 By September 2011, mmoglider.com, the official "Glider" homepage, had vanished.

 As of February 23, 2012, Blizzard acquired the domain name mmoglider.com and it is currently redirecting to a Blizzard-owned website, worldofwarcraft.com.
-Blizzard Entertainment also acquired ownership of 4 MDY Industries trademarks, including the "Glider" word mark and the corresponding logo image marks.
+Blizzard Entertainment also acquired ownership of four MDY Industries trademarks, including the "Glider" word mark and the corresponding logo image marks.
 The trademarks were cancelled in 2015 by the United States Patent and Trademark Office due to Blizzard Entertainment not renewing them.